-4.5.4 Against each item of blocks 5 to 8 and 11, there is a provision to record the quantity figure in terms of the respective standard unit.
-Value figure will be recorded in rupees.
-Each of these columns of blocks 5, 6, 7, 9 and 10 has been split into two parts.
-A quantity or value figure, in terms of the specified standard unit for an item, will usually have two parts - the integer part and the fractional i.e., decimal part.
-The integer part will be recorded in the left-hand cell and the decimal part will be entered in the right-hand cell.
-It may be noted that against the items printed on the schedule for which the specified unit of quantity is 'gram'/ 'number'/ 'box'/ 'pair'/ 'standard unit', three zeros (000) have already been printed in the decimal part for quantity.
-This means that quantity, for these items, is to be recorded in whole number.
-Similarly, '00' has been printed in the decimal part for the value figure of those items for which the value is required in whole number of rupees.
-For a number of items, the quantity cells in the schedule are shaded; this means that no quantities are to be recorded.
+- 4.5.4 Columns (3) of blocks 5 to 8, and column (3), (4) and (8) of block 11: quantity: There is a provision to record the quantity figure in terms of the respective standard unit against each of the items of blocks 5 to 8 and 11.
+Except in block 11 where provision of quantity is always in number, a quantity figure for an item, in terms of the specified standard unit, will usually have two parts the integer part and the fractional or decimal part.
+The integer part will be recorded in the left-hand cell and the fractional part will be entered in the right-hand cell in three places of decimal, in case, the units are reported either in 'kg' or 'metre' or 'litre'.
+It may be noted that against the items for which the specified unit of quantity is 'gram'/ 'number'/ 'box'/ 'pair'/ 'standard unit' etc., three zeros (000) have already been printed in the decimal places for quantity.
+It is meant that quantity, for these items, is to be recorded in whole number.
+For a number of items, the quantity cells in the schedule are shaded, meaning that no quantities are to be recorded. - 4.5.5 Column (4) of block 5 to 8, column (3) of block 9 and 10, and column (6), (7), (9) and (10) of block 11: value: Unlike earlier rounds, the value figures for all the consumptions are to be recorded in this round in 'whole number of rupees', after rounding off paise figures, if any.

-4.5.5 Columns (3) and (4): quantity and value: These columns relate to the consumption of the household during the reference period of last 30 days.
-Column (3) relates to the quantity of consumption and column (4) to the value.
 Here, consumption includes all consumption out of monetary and non-monetary purchases and of goods received as gift, loan, etc. However, the consumption data should be strictly confined to the domestic consumption of the household.
 The expenditure incurred on account of pet animals will be recorded under item 495 (pet animals (incl. birds, fish)) of block 10.
-It may be noted that consumption by livestock belonging to the household will not be included in household consumption.
-Accounting should, however, be made of the livestock products like milk, meat, egg, etc., obtained from such livestock and consumed by the household.
-While making entries on household consumption care should be taken not to include any transfer payment in kind, like loans, advances, charities, gifts and other payments in kind, if any.
-But consumption from transfer receipts will be included.

-4.5.6 Column (5): source code: Consumption of an item during the last 30 days may be made out of one or more sources mentioned in the preceding paragraph.
+It may be noted that consumption by livestock of the household will not be included in household consumption.
+However, products like milk, meat, egg, etc., obtained from such livestock and consumed by the household are to be included.
+While making entries on household consumption care should be taken not to include any transfer payment like loans, advances, charities, gifts and other payments in kind, if any.
+But consumption from transfer receipts will be included. - 4.5.6 Column (5): source code: Consumption of an item during the last 30 days may be made out of one or more sources mentioned in the preceding paragraph.
 The source from which the item has been procured and consumed by the household will be recorded in terms of codes.
 The codes to be used are: